 - Achieve two or more healthy bowel movements daily

-- Get healthy amount of sun exposure daily
+- Focus on a healthy amount of sun exposure daily

 - Learn new tools to perceive and address your stress in a healthy manner